galaktor/raph.es/content/blog/blogging.md

 # Blogger is not for me.
 Having this virtual spotlight pointed at me - imaginary, maybe, but all the same - fed my natural urge to personalize the look and feel of my blog.
 Once I stepped outside the boundaries which are *themes* I realised that Blogger is not a platform for geeks like I am.

-The widgets to insert functionality - such as galleries or Twitter streams-  looked terrible and didn't behave the way I wanted.
+The widgets to insert functionality - such as galleries or Twitter streams - looked terrible and didn't behave the way I wanted.

 The HTML and CSS I had to deal with was a mess.
 Multiple attempts to hand craft my own theme ended in nerd-tears.
 It was more tedious than I was willing to tolerate in my sparse *me time*.